vindex10/pima_ml_train/README.md

 * 'BloodPressure', 'SkinThickness', 'BMI', 'Insulin', 'Glucose' - have zeros which are actually missing data
 * 'Glucose', 'SkinThickness' - look like poisson distribution
-* 'DiabetesPedigreeFunction' - look like exponential
+* 'DiabetesPedigreeFunction', 'Age'  - look like exponential
 * 'Insulin' should be skipped.
 50% values are 0
+* all patients are women.
+[Kaggle dataset description](https://www.kaggle.com/uciml/pima-indians-diabetes-database)

 Methods:
 -------